quarkus-qe/quarkus-test-plans/QUARKUS-1079.md

 - Eager and lazy fetches
 - Field-level lazy fetching(Hibernate team "doesn't encourage" using this feature, though)
 - Stateless sessions and their methods
+- Support for working with custom Vert.X instance

 Following test coverage should be implemented for Hibernate Reactive with Panache:
 - Active record pattern